 Alternative methods of evaluating the AC are slit-lamp biomicroscopy or ultrasound biomicroscopy.
 Slitlamp biomicroscopy is typically used to evaluate the AC; however, the chamber angle can only be examined with specialized lenses, the most common being the gonioscopic mirror.
 In this procedure, a gonio lens is applied to the surface of the cornea, which may result in distortion of the globe.
 Ultrasonography may also be used for imaging the anterior eye segment.1 Ultrasonography uses highfrequency mechanical pulses (10-20 MHz) to build a picture of the front of the eye.
 An ultrasound scan along the optical axis assesses corneal thickness, AC depth, lens thickness, and axial length.
 Ultrasound scanning across the eye creates a 2-dimensional image of the ocular structures.
-It has a resolution of 100 $\mu$ m but only moderately high intraobserver and low interobserver reproducibility.
-Ultrasound biomicroscopy ( $\Box$ 50 MHz) has a resolution of 30 to 50 $\mu$ m.
+It has a resolution of 100 μ m but only moderately high intraobserver and low interobserver reproducibility.
+Ultrasound biomicroscopy (50 MHz) has a resolution of 30 to 50 μ m.
 As with slit-lamp biomicroscopy with a gonioscopic mirror, this technique requires placement of a probe under topical anesthesia.

 For individuals who are being evaluated for angle-closure glaucoma who receive AS OCT, the evidence is insufficient to determine the effects of the technology on health outcomes.
 For individuals who are being evaluated for anterior eye surgery or postsurgical complications who receive AS OCT, the evidence is insufficient to determine the effects of the technology on health outcomes.
 For individuals who have anterior eye segment disease or pathology who receive AS OCT, the evidence is insufficient to determine the effects of the technology on health outcomes.
-Therefore, the service is considered not medically necessary.
+For individuals who have anterior eye segment disease or pathology who receive AS OCT, the evidence is insufficient to determine the effects of the technology on health outcomes.